evejweinberg/ofBook/chapters/OOPs!/chapter.md

 ```cpp
 Ball myBall[NBALLS];
 ```
+// Does this go anywhere in the ofApp.h, between the two brackets?

 back to our implementation file we'll just need to create an array of objects and call their methods through 'for' loops.

-in the setup() function:
+//what is the implementation file?
+Does this go in the 'Ball.cpp' or the 'ofApp.cpp' ? in the setup() function:

 ```cpp